Incredible alien worlds: Weird and wonderful exoplanets

 Weird and wonderful planets beyond our solar system

+For the first time, eight planets have been found orbiting another star, tying with our solar system for the most known planets around a single star.
+The Kepler-90 system is in the constellation Draco, more than 2,500 light-years away from Earth.

+This artist's illustration shows exoplanet Ross 128 b, with its red dwarf host star in the background.
+The planet is only 11 light-years from our solar system.
+It is now the second-closest temperate planet to be detected, after Proxima b.

-WASP-121B, which is 880 light-years away from us, is considered a hot Jupiter-like planet.
+WASP-121b, 880 light-years away, is considered a hot Jupiter-like planet.
 It has a greater mass and radius than Jupiter, making it "puffier."
-If WASP-121B was any closer to its host star, it would be ripped apart by the star's gravity.
+If WASP-121b were any closer to its host star, it would be ripped apart by the star's gravity.

 Weird and wonderful planets beyond our solar system